Before it was over, my girlfriend and I found that the police were no longer our allies, but our enemies.

 Although we couldn't get verifiable specifics on the drug allegations, we still planned to do a one-hour documentary on the evidence we had collected.

-We found of two people who supposedly knew what the murdered man knew.
+We found two people who supposedly knew what the murdered man knew.
 But,

-after what happened to him, they wouldn't talk to anyone.
+after they found out what happened to him, they wouldn't talk to anyone.

 In trying to gather information, we tried to talk to the police.
 We found them "professionally pleasant" but unable or unwilling to provide any useful information.